muesli/kmeans/README.md

 # kmeans

-k-means clustering algorithm written in Go
+k-means clustering algorithm implementation written in Go

 ## What It Does